Murine respirovirus: Cytoplasmic transcription and replication

 Once in the cytoplasm, the SeV genomic RNA is getting involved, as a template, in two different RNA synthetic processes performed by RNA-dependent RNA polymerase, which consists of L and P proteins: (1) transcription to generate mRNAs and (2) replication to produce a positive-sense antigenome RNA that in turn acts as a template for production of progeny negative-strand genomes.
 RNA-dependent RNA polymerase promotes the generation of mRNAs methylated cap structures.

 The NP protein is thought to have both structural and functional roles This protein concentration is believed to regulate the switch from RNA transcription to RNA replication.
 The genomic RNA functions as the template for the viral RNA transcription until the NP protein concentration increases.
 As the NP protein accumulates, the transition from the transcription to the replication occurs.
 The NP protein encapsidates the genomic RNA, forming a helical nucleocapsid which is the template for RNA synthesis by the viral RNA polymerase.
 The protein is a crucial component of the following complexes NP-P (P, phosphoprotein), NP-NP, nucleocapsid-polymerase, and RNA-NP.
 All these complexes are needed for the viral RNA replication.
+Research has demonstrated that de novo synthesis of the NP and P proteins is essential for efficient viral transcription.
+Studies using SeV mutants deficient in NP or P proteins, with genome replication disabled, revealed that the P protein is necessary for viral gene expression.
+Furthermore, the NP protein plays a crucial role in enhancing primary transcription.
+Without newly synthesized NP protein, early transcription occurs at minimal levels, while its presence restores normal transcriptional activity.
+These findings indicate that the synthesis of these proteins facilitates the transition from preliminary to efficient transcription, underscoring their importance in the viral life cycle.